varchasva-tiwari/whereby-app/use_cases.md

 - **User Profile**
 	1. Logged in user can see their own profile
-	2. Logged in user can change,delete their profile pics
+	2. Logged in user can change, delete their profile pics
-	3. Logged in user can change their name,email
+	3. Logged in user can change their name, email
 	4. Logged in user can delete his account which cannot be recovered

 <br />